Page numbers reference the Premium editions unless otherwise noted.

 I don't know about you, but I might rather my character fall into a pit and die than endlessly wander around these passages "to nowhere."

-I do like his emphasis on verticality: chutes, slopes, etc. that take you up or down.
-I like this thought.
-Too many modern dungeons are linear because they don't provide enough of these level jump-offs.
-I suspect it's also because his dungeons were re-used many times, so players needed a way to navigate down quickly.
+I do like his emphasis on verticality in the form of chutes, slopes, etc. Too many modern dungeons are linear because they don't provide enough of these level jump-offs.
+I suspect Gary's use of verticals also came from the fact that his dungeons were revisited many times.
+Players needed a way to navigate down quickly once they had mastered/cleared the easier levels.

 Also worth noting, I don't think he cared about player knowledge.
 If your character learned something but died, you probably played your next character with the dead one's knowledge.
-OTOH, the GM probably changed the location of the stairs.
+OTOH, Gary probably changed the location of the stairs.

 Needs More Dogs